 (National Wetlands Working Group, 1988)

-Recognizing an opportunity to support wetlands conservation efforts, Agrium partnered with Ducks Unlimited Canada (DUC) to purchase wetlands in need of protection and restoration efforts.* By pledging US$1 million to DUC Agrium established the Legacy Wetland Restoration Program, ($250 thousand over four years) these funds are used to purchase habitat in DUC’s waterfowl target areas across Alberta, Saskatchewan and Manitoba.
+Recognizing an opportunity to support wetlands conservation efforts, Nutrien partnered with Ducks Unlimited Canada (DUC) to purchase wetlands in need of protection and restoration efforts.* By pledging US$1 million to DUC Nutrien established the Legacy Wetland Restoration Program, ($250 thousand over four years) these funds are used to purchase habitat in DUC’s waterfowl target areas across Alberta, Saskatchewan and Manitoba.
 The wetlands and nearby uplands are restored, and a conservation easement is placed on the habitat to protect it forever.
 (Conservation easements stay with the land, regardless of who owns it.)

 These projects (two in Alberta and one in Saskatchewan) were selected based on their high biological function—a combination of wetlands and pasture, forage or other lands where birds and animals have habitat.
 They are also in target areas previously identified by DUC as areas needing wetland restoration.
 In general, these are areas that have most likely been drained or cleared but which are also not suited for cropland use, pasture or forage production.